-Since the seminal paper~\cite{ho2021classifier}, CFG has been applied to diffusion- and autoregressive-based image generation~\cite{rombach2022high,tschannen2025givt,sun2024autoregressive} to improve alignment with the target conditioning.
-This technique is also used in HTG models~\cite{nikolaidou2024diffusionpen,mayr2024zero,nikolaidou2025dual,brandenbusch2024semi}.
-In this work, we apply it in our continuous autoregressive model, adapting it to support the newly introduced synchronization and stop tokens.
-This constitutes the first application of this technique in autoregressive HTG models.
+Since its introduction~\cite{ho2021classifier}, CFG has been applied to diffusion- and autoregressive-based image generation~\cite{rombach2022high,sun2024autoregressive,quattrini2024merging,quattrini2024alfie,tschannen2025givt} to improve alignment with the target conditioning.
+CFG is also used in Diffusion HTG models~\cite{nikolaidou2024diffusionpen,mayr2024zero,nikolaidou2025dual,brandenbusch2024semi}.
+In this work, we apply it to our continuous autoregressive model, adapting it to support the introduced synchronization and stop tokens.
+This is the first application of this technique in autoregressive HTG.